pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

 ## Adding Modules and Themes with Drush

 Drush can be a very quick way to set up a new site by adding modules and themes.
-To use this worklow, first make sure your dev (or MultiDev) environment is in SFTP mode, allowing Drush to write new files, then use the `dl` command, like so:
+To use this worklow, first make sure your Dev (or MultiDev) environment is in SFTP mode, allowing Drush to write new files, then use the `dl` command, like so:

     # drush @pantheon.drupal-7-sandbox.dev dl views panels ctools media
     Project views (7.x-3.7) downloaded to [success]